jsfenfen/990-xml-reader/README.md

 ### Command line output formats: json, csv, txt

-The command line tool supports two styles of 'displaying' a filing.
+The command line tool supports three styles of 'displaying' a filing.
+The output can also be written out to a file specified with the `--file` option.

+For browsing and human-reference, csv or text is often easier to understand, because it maintains the order of the original filing.
+For bulk use or database entry, json is probably more relevant, because the "structure" of the original database--broken into parts, some repeating--is better replicated in those.

+The csv output is "transposed" from a normal csv--in other words, each *row* represents a variable.
+Repeating variables may appear multiple times (though the 'group_index' should increment with each new occurence).

+JSON output is only available for schema versions from 2013 and later.
+CSV and TXT output are available for 2010 schemas and later.

 - __JSON__ The first is a nested-json structure that provides a consistent way of describing variables for all schema versions from 2013 and forwards.
 The down side of this is that json is not ordered, so it can be confusing for humans to view.
 - __CSV__ This isn't a 'real' csv file, it's really a listing of all the different variables found, along with metadata like line number and description.
 It's available for versions 2010 and forwards.
 This doesn't attempt to restructure the content, it just spits it out in the order that it appears.
 This is often more human readable than json.
 Because it's a listing of all variables, the xpaths to those variables may repeat.
 A group_index column keeps count of which repeating group each variable belongs to.
 - __TXT__ There's also a txt format output that is very similar to csv in that it prints the rows it finds in an ordered dump, but makes it slightly more readable.
+CSV is intended to be viewed in a spreadsheet program, whereas TXT format translates better to a text editor / wider than normal terminal window.

+### CSV / TXT examples

+CSV and TXT are often more useful for browsing a file--but first we need to know what schedules are present in this filing.
+Irsx has a shortcut, the --list_schedules option

+		$ irsx --list_schedules 201533089349301428

+		['ReturnHeader990x', 'IRS990', 'IRS990ScheduleA', 'IRS990ScheduleB', 'IRS990ScheduleC', 'IRS990ScheduleD', 'IRS990ScheduleG', 'IRS990ScheduleH', 'IRS990ScheduleI', 'IRS990ScheduleJ', 'IRS990ScheduleK', 'IRS990ScheduleL', 'IRS990ScheduleM', 'IRS990ScheduleO', 'IRS990ScheduleR']

+Now let's look at a human readable text version of schedule J

+	$ irsx --format=txt --schedule=IRS990ScheduleJ 201533089349301428

+Note that the --schedule argument also works in json or csv mode.

+The output is lengthy, but let's look at an excerpt:

+	Line:Part II Column (A) Description:Part II contents; Name of officer - person Xpath:/IRS990ScheduleJ/RltdOrgOfficerTrstKeyEmplGrp/PersonNm
+	Value=Patrick Fry
+	Group: SkdJRltdOrgOffcrTrstKyEmpl group_index 5

+	Line:Part II Column (A) Description:Part II contents; Title of Officer Xpath:/IRS990ScheduleJ/RltdOrgOfficerTrstKeyEmplGrp/TitleTxt
+	Value=Trustee, President & CEO SH
+	Group: SkdJRltdOrgOffcrTrstKyEmpl group_index 5

+	Line:Part II Column (B)(i) Description:Part II contents; Base compensation ($) from filing organization Xpath:/IRS990ScheduleJ/RltdOrgOfficerTrstKeyEmplGrp/BaseCompensationFilingOrgAmt
+	Value=0
+	Group: SkdJRltdOrgOffcrTrstKyEmpl group_index 5

+	Line:Part II Column (B)(i) Description:Part II contents; Compensation based on related organizations?
+Xpath:/IRS990ScheduleJ/RltdOrgOfficerTrstKeyEmplGrp/CompensationBasedOnRltdOrgsAmt
+	Value=1523132
+	Group: SkdJRltdOrgOffcrTrstKyEmpl group_index 5

+ Note the "Group" variable.
+This corresponds to the db_name in the groups.csv file in the metadata directory.
+It is only listed if a variable is part of a "repeating group" (like officers / trustees / key employees).
+The "group\_index" variable represents the number of times this variable has been seen.

 ### JSON examples